John McGee (greyhound trainer)

 John F 'Ginger' McGee is an Irish born greyhound trainer.
-He is a seven times champion trainer of Great Britain and was regarded as the leading trainer during the early 1990s.
+He is a seven-time champion trainer of Great Britain and was regarded as the leading trainer during the early 1990s.

 Career

-McGee first came to national attention as head man to Fred Wiseman in 1987.
+McGee first came to national attention as the head man to Fred Wiseman in 1987.
 He took over the Peaceful kennels in Ockendon Road, Upminster during 1988 and instantly gained success by winning the 1988 English Greyhound Derby with Hit the Lid in his maiden year.
-Gino reached the same final for McGee and Sard won the 1988 Gold Collar.
-The year ended with McGee claiming the Greyhound Trainer of the Year title.
+Gino also reached the same final for McGee.
+Sard won the 1988 Gold Collar and the year ended with McGee claiming the Greyhound Trainer of the Year title.

-1989 proved to be another notable year as McGee became Champion trainer for the second time and won the Trainers Championship.
-He joined Hackney from Canterbury in 1990 replacing Doreen Boyce and won a third consecutive Trainers title.
-A fourth trainers title in 1991, with 209 winners, represented a new record beating the three titles won by George Curtis and Phil Rees Sr.
+1989 proved to be another notable year as McGee became the Champion trainer for the second time and won the Trainers' Championship.
+He joined Hackney from Canterbury in 1990, replacing Doreen Boyce, and won a third consecutive Trainers' title.
+A fourth Trainers' title in 1991, with 209 winners, represented a new record, beating the three titles won by George Curtis and Phil Rees Sr.